American Society of Consultant Pharmacists.

 Ask your healthcare professionals questions.
 In addition to problematic drug interactions, certain combinations can deplete important nutrients from the body, so it is best to be aware of the possibilities.
 Your pharmacist is also your secret weapon in the fight for the prevention of medication-related challenges; he or she is often able to research the various medications you take for possible interactions.
 Be sure you contact them at a slower time of day so you can get the focused attention you will need.

 Because the needs of seniors are different, there is a specialized field of pharmacists called “Senior Care Pharmacists” which may be of particular benefit.
-Find one utilizing the website of the American Society of Consultant Pharmacists.
+Find one utilizing the website of the Posts

 While some people work and save for years so they can have a very comfortable lifestyle during their retirement years, others find keeping their retirement nest egg intact to be a challenge.
 A 2010 survey conducted by Wells Fargo Bank revealed that more than a quarter of the American population has concerns about their finances for retirement.
 Thus, we’ve put together a short list of common financial blunders to avoid when you’re working to protect your valuable assets.